jtsextonMITRE/nccoe-tls-visibility/source/B_Introduction.rst

 secrecy or adopting TLS 1.3 together with some alternative method for achieving visibility into internal traffic.
 If an enterprise opts for TLS 1.2, it misses out on the performance enhancements in TLS 1.3 and faces additional risks by relying on increasingly out-of-date protocol implementations.
+Further, TLS 1.2 will not be updated to support post-quantum cryptographic (PQC) algorithms.

 Loss of visibility into received network traffic can impair critical functions such as network and application performance monitoring,